“Forever You”: an ode to friendship at the horizon of loss

 by pages read, no matter

-by the number of rabbits who see me and then ignore my presence
+by the number of rabbits who see me and then, still choose to ignore my presence

-in folks, walking exhausted, or in rain, who accept my offer, climb into my truck with their groceries or booze for a lift home
+in folks, walking exhausted, in heat, rain, cold or snow, who accept my offer, and climb into my truck with their groceries or booze — for a lift home

-in miles walked with the dog, and in my stilled patience as he interprets the “news” thoroughly with his nose
+in miles walked with the dog, and in my stilled-patience as he endlessly interprets the “news” thoroughly with his nose,

-in native prairie plants restored, by my hand, New England asters, sweetgrass, have mercy,
+in native prairie plants restored, by my own hand, New England asters, ironweed, sweetgrass, coneflower, have all the mercy,

 in minutes spent on the phone with my son,